tommililja/Farse/README.md

 ## Custom parsers

-Parse.custom can be used to build parsers for third-party types or to just avoid unnecessary operations:
+`Parse.custom` can be used to build parsers for third-party types or to avoid unnecessary operations:

 ```fsharp
 open Farse